 Click Here for tab for Paranoid by Black Sabbath

-As you have probably guessed by now, Tony Iommi wrote a lot of great riffs.
-Not only great but actually important to the development of the heavy metal genre.
-Paranoid is from Black Sabbath’s second album of the same name and while only charting at the number 4 positions on the UK singles chart, it’s a song that has a lot of cultural importance and has stayed relevant as each new generation of guitarists look back and learns these classic riffs.
+As you’ve probably guessed by now, Tony Iommi wrote a lot of great riffs.
+Not only great, but actually important to the development of the heavy metal genre.
+Paranoid is from Black Sabbath’s second album of the same name and, while only charting at the number 4 positions on the UK singles chart, it’s a song that has a lot of cultural importance and has stayed relevant as each new generation of guitarists looks back and learns these classic riffs.

-Overall a very easy riff to play, but there’s one small inflection to be aware of which is at the start of the riff where the 12 fret is picked on the low E and A strings, there is a quick hammer on to the 14th fret which quickly turns it from a fourth interval to a fifth (or power chord).
+Overall, a very easy riff to play, but there’s one small inflection to be aware of.
+At the start of the riff where the 12 fret is picked on the low E and A strings, there’s a quick hammer on to the 14th fret, which quickly turns it from a fourth interval to a fifth (or power chord).